“Am I being considered for the sales manager job?”

 For those motivated highly by power, you hope to see it turn up as influence power.
 Most people taking a promotion derive some motivation from the title, authority, autonomy, and perception that come from the role.
 This can be a very dangerous motivation and the most common reason for the downfall of leaders.
 Failed businesses are often traced back to decisions made by out of control egos.

 Affiliation is critical for anyone considering management.
 Managers spend their entire day surrounded by people.

 This is what consumes the day of a good manager.
 When they are not with their team, they are partnering with other departments to make life easier for the people they serve.
 If someone is not driven to spend time with other people, they have no business applying for a manager’s role.

 Intimacy is last and separates average managers from exceptional ones.
 Great leaders are open leaders.
 They don’t leave their team guessing how they feel.
 They are not passive-aggressive or manipulative.
-They are transparent on the direction they want to take the team, their expectations and how they feel.
+They are transparent in the direction they want to take the team, their expectations, and how they feel.
 Managers who are motivated by building strong personal relationships inspire great performances.
 They make great coaches.

 Why Some High Performers Fail To Get Promoted

 An employee who is motivated highly by achievement and power can deliver elite results as an individual contributor.
 Think about the star programmer who comes into the office, puts on her headphones, and bangs out more code than anyone else on the team.

 They don’t need to care about other people.
 They don’t need strong relationships with their peers.
 They only need to perform at an elite level in their roles.
 These folks can be incredibly profitable to an organization, and they should be paid commensurate to what they deliver.

 That programmer might be building out technology that will separate the company from any competitor in the market, driving up the enterprise’s value.